Biffenx/42sh/README.md

 	- [ ] Error monitoring without using erno, and return values of commands
 	- [ ] Correct spaces and tabulations monitoring
 - 21sh prerequisites
-	- [ ] Full edition of commands line
+	- [ ] Full edition of command line
 	- [ ] Redirection and aggregation operators
 	- [ ] Pipe
 	- [ ] Separator